buffolander/generator-serverless-gcloud/README.md

 ### Base generator

-Once the link established, you can use it right away.
-Create a new directory for your service and run:
+Create a new directory for your service and run the generator:

 ```bash
 mkdir example-service